Jagruthi-2004/spi-physical-design-qflow/README.md

 ##  Project Overview

-This project demonstrates the complete backend VLSI design flow for an SPI Master, starting from a Verilog RTL description and ending with a fabrication-ready GDSII layout.
+This project demonstrates the complete backend VLSI design flow for an SPI Slave, starting from a Verilog RTL description and ending with a fabrication-ready GDSII layout.
-It targets the **OSU018 open-source standard cell library** (0.18µm CMOS process).
+It targets the OSU018 open-source standard cell library (0.18µm CMOS process).

 ### SPI Protocol Summary